arvindsuresh-math/Aug-2025-Math-Solution-Classifier/README.md

 **Level 3**

-Features: Question, answer (correct/flawed)
+Features: Question, correct answer *and* wrong answer
-Label: 0,1,2,3 (correct, conceptual, computational, skipped step)
+Label: 0 or 1 (conceptual or computational)

 **Level 4**